Burnt Shadows is a Postcolonial novel written by Kamila Shamsie in 2009 and discusses the effects of some major events of twentieth century.

 Knowing more than one language has been depicted as something to take pride in. ” I beat you “, Raza said in German.
 “Conclusively”, Harry replied in English.

 Also, it was the language barrier who brought Hiroko close to both Konrad and Sajjad.

 Different motifs like that of war and violence can be found in the novel.
 The idea of violence and war is shown through the novel.

 Also, the idea of loss is repeated through the novel.
 “The bomb did nothing beautiful.”
 And, ” She had to learn about falling, about breaking, in order to do it.”

 Migration and Journey

 The motif of Migration and Journey is also found in the novel.
-The characters have to constantly migrate from one part of the world to another.
+The characters of Burnt Shadows have to constantly migrate from one part of the world to another.